oryzatoken/oryza.space/index.md

 ### ORYZA Token (ORY)

-ORYZA (ORY) is the official token for the Oryza Sativa Farm Project, a real project in agribusiness.
+The official token for the Oryza Sativa Farm Project, a real project in agribusiness.
 Holders of the token are able to reap the rewards from our revenue.

 **Total Supply** = 1,000,000,000<br/>
 **Precision** = 8 Decimal<br/>